 If you’re facing down a methamphetamine addiction, you know the devastating consequences it has caused in your life.
 You may realize that instead of living a life full of loving friends and family and a productive work environment, you’re living a life that’s dictated by your addiction to meth.
 Meth has completely consumed you.
 With it, you don’t act like yourself, and when you’re not using, you realize you cannot experience any pleasurable feelings.
 You’re unable to fulfill any responsibilities at work, home, or school, and have subsequently had to face the consequences of these challenges – you may be jobless, homeless, and spending each day trying to beg, borrow, or steal enough to get your meth fix to stave off withdrawal symptoms.

-At Cedar Crest Hospital, we’ve had over 25 years of experience helping our chemically dependent clients safely learn the skills needed to maintain a full, happy life.
-Our addiction program is centered around the 12-step model for addiction recovery, however we approach treatment for methamphetamine abuse and addiction by focusing upon providing individualized treatment plans that are designed to heal the whole person – mind, body, and soul.
+At Cedar Crest, a hospital for meth abuse in Belton, we’ve had over 30 years of experience helping our chemically dependent clients safely learn the skills needed to maintain a full, happy life.
+Our addiction treatment is centered around the 12-step model for addiction recovery, however we approach treatment for methamphetamine abuse and addiction by focusing upon providing individualized treatment plans that are designed to heal the whole person – mind, body, and soul.

 When your loved one is struggling with meth addiction, you know that this is a serious problem.
 The damage that meth can cause in every aspect of an addict’s life is astonishing and you may rightly be terrified by the effects it is having on your loved one.
 You’re probably experiencing a number of emotions – stress, sadness, anger, frustration, guilt.
 You may even blame yourself for your loved one’s addiction.
 Maybe your loved one has tried rehab before only to fall off the wagon.
 You know your loved one needs help, but you may not know how to provide the help he or she needs.
 Here are some tips for gently guiding your loved one into treatment: